 The most important person to the success of a Unified Sports® team is the COACH.

 An effective and successful coach is not simply one who helps a team win.
 Equally important is his or her contribution to teaching, improving and applying sports skills, building team spirit, exhibiting sportsmanship on and off the field, and helping to instill positive values in all members of the team.
 The coach also plays the critical role of carefully selecting athletes who are similar in age and ability.
-The coach must ensure that Special Partners are not of the caliber where they will dominate play.
+The coach must ensure that unified partners are not of the caliber where they will dominate play.
 The coach also must ensure that team rules, including attendance at practice, apply to all players.

 Download a copy of the Unified Sports Handbook.